 For 12 years, Sharon wrote an award-winning newspaper column for The Cary News, Cary, NC.
 In addition, she's written for Good Housekeeping and Better Homes & Gardens.

 She has taught writing courses in elementary and middle schools as a Writer-in-Residence in over 25 schools in the Triangle area of North Carolina.
 Sharon has worked in radio promotions and in communications for non-profit organizations.
-She also works on public relations projects and does public speaking about various topics, including the inclusion of more uplifting literature in high schools, her most inspiring teacher, and humorous anecdotes from her books.
+She has also worked on public relations projects (Town of Cary, etc.) and does public speaking about various topics, including the inclusion of more uplifting literature in high schools, her most inspiring teacher, and humorous anecdotes from her books.

-She has completed one other humor manuscript, The Guy Zone, as well as a coming-of-age novel manuscript, Hand-Me-Downs, and a children's book manuscript, Pancake Jake in Waffle Land.
+She has completed one other humor manuscript, The Guy Zone, as well as a coming-of-age novel manuscript, Hand-Me-Downs.
 She's currently pitching these projects to publishers.
-In addition, she's also working on a screenplay based on her published book, House of Testosterone.
+In addition, she's also working on a screenplay based on her first published book, House of Testosterone.

-In addition to this site, Sharon also developed momsofboys.org and uplit.org, a site dedicated to the promoting the importance of including some uplifting literature in high schools.
+Sharon also developed uplit.org, a site dedicated to the promoting the importance of including some uplifting literature in high schools.
 That site also includes many links about teen anxiety/depression/suicide and videos of inspiring, positive or resonating songs & movies.

 Sharon thanks you for visiting her site and hopes you check out her books and other websites.
 She also hopes/begs that you follow here on Twitter (@4boysanddog, Facebook (SurvivingAHouseofTestosterone), and Instagram (all listed above in the right corner).
 You may also contact her at email@example.com